 In order to manage and grow the Group's business activities, qualified technicians and managers must be recruited and retained.
-The success of the Group's operations depends in particular on the experience and commitment of the management team and other key personnel.
-The Group's ability to retain its employees, to attract and integrate new high-quality staff and to train and promote promising employees is an important factor.
+The success of the Group's operations depends in particular on the experience and commitment of the management team and the employees.
+The Group's ability to retain its employees, to attract, integrate and retain new highquality staff and to train and promote promising employees is an important factor.

 The Group has implemented an active human resources strategy in France and abroad aimed at identifying, attracting, retaining and updating the skills and competencies required for its operations and growth in a highly competitive environment.
-If the Group lost the services of one or more of its managers or key personnel, the Group considers that most responsibilities held by such individuals could be assumed by other persons, if necessary after a period of adaptation and/or training for the vacant jobs.
-However, the departure or long-term absence of one or more such persons could have an adverse impact on the Group's strategy or business activity, on the implementation of new projects required for its growth and, consequently, on the Group's business activity.
+The Group has therefore formed partnerships with various schools.
+It has also adopted succession plans for key employees, annual appraisal schemes, people reviews for a number of executives and employee appraisals for all on-site staff, along with training courses.
+If the Group lost the services of one or more of its managers or key personnel, the Group considers that most responsibilities held by such individuals could be assumed by other persons, if vacant jobs.
+However, the departure or long-term absence of one or more such persons could have an adverse impact on the Group's strategy or business activity, on the implementation of new projects required for its growth and, consequently, on the Group's business activity, financial position, earnings, growth, image and outlook.